Skip to main content

 objectives:

-- displayName: # string, optional
+- displayName: string # Optional

-op: lte | gte | lt | gt # an accepted comparative method for labeling the SLI
+op: lte | gte | lt | gt # Mandatory, enum.
+An accepted comparative method for labeling an SLI, required for rawMetric only

-target: numeric [0.0, 1.0) # budget target for given objective of the SLO
+target: numeric [0.0, 1.0) # Mandatory, budget target for given objective of the SLO

-timeSliceTarget: numeric (0.0, 1.0] # required only when budgetingMethod is set to Timeslices
+timeSliceTarget: numeric (0.0, 1.0] # Required only when budgetingMethod is set to Timeslices

 countMetrics: